alexheyd/atom-jump-to-import/README.md

 ## Features
 - Jump to imported file from path, variable name, or method name
-- Custom path overrides
 - `babel-plugin-module-resolver` support: loads path overrides from project's `.babelrc`
 - Multiple project root folder support
 - Supports multi-line destructured `import` statements
+- Configurable settings:
+  - Custom path overrides
   - Ability to disable custom path overrides and `.babelrc` overrides
+  - Prioritized list of file extensions to check (defaults to `js` and `jsx`)

 ## Usage
 Press CTRL+ALT+E with the cursor either on a CommonJS `import` path, or the imported namespace, or a method on the imported namespace to open that file and jump to the relevant method, if applicable.
 For functions declared in the same file, it uses Atom's native `Symbols View` package.